brson/brson.github.com/_posts/2017-07-10-how-rust-is-tested.md

-pretty testing is done by asking the compiler to pretty-print source code, then asking it to pretty-print _that_ source code, and testing that it reaches a steady state, where further pretty-printing produces the same soruce, and that it still works.
+pretty testing is done by asking the compiler to pretty-print source code, then asking it to pretty-print _that_ source code, and testing that it reaches a steady state, where further pretty-printing produces the same source, and that it still works.

 Historically, rustc has run pretty testing over the entire codebase, but as the pretty-printer matured, pretty testing was reduced to a